 Interior of the new sanctuary which was completed in 1999

 The sanctuary became extremely popular in 1944 when Pope Pius XII entrusted the safety of Rome to Madonna del Divino Amore.
-Every Saturday at midnight a pilgrimage starts at Piazza di Porta Capena and reaches Santuario del Divino Amore before dawn.
+Every Saturday at midnight between Easter and the end of October a procession starts at Piazza di Porta Capena and reaches Santuario del Divino Amore before dawn.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: